hyperstack-org/hyperstack/docs/client_side_scoping.md

 When the client receives notification that a record has changed HyperMesh finds the set of currently rendered scopes that might be effected, and requests them to be updated from the server.

 On the server scopes are a useful way to structure code.  **On the client** scopes are vital as they limit the amount of data loaded, viewed, and updated on the client.
 Consider a factory floor management system that shows *job* state as work flows through the factory.
 There may be millions of jobs that a production floor browser is authorized to view, but at any time there are probably only 50 being shown.
-Using ActiveRecord scopes is the way synchromesh keeps the data requested by the browser limited to a reasonable amount.
+Using ActiveRecord scopes is the way HyperMesh keeps the data requested by the browser limited to a reasonable amount.

 To make scopes work efficiently on the client HyperMesh adds some features to the ActiveRecord `scope` and `default_scope` macros.
 Note you must use the `scope` macro (and not class methods) for things to work with HyperMesh.

 The additional features are accessed via the `:joins`, `:client`, and `:select` options.

-The `:joins` option tells the synchromesh client which models are joined with the scope.  *You must add a `:joins` option if the scope has any data base join operations in it, otherwise if a joined model changes, synchromesh will not know to update the scope.*
+The `:joins` option tells the HyperMesh client which models are joined with the scope.  *You must add a `:joins` option if the scope has any data base join operations in it, otherwise if a joined model changes, HyperMesh will not know to update the scope.*

-The `:client` option provides the client a way to update scopes without having to contact the server.
+The `:client` and `:select` options provide the client a way to update scopes without having to contact the server.
 Unlike the `:joins` option this is an optimization and is not required for scopes to work.

 ```ruby
 class Todo < ActiveRecord::Base